J-Test

 The J-Test was introduced in 1991 as a method for the objective measurement of Japanese language proficiency of non-native speakers.
 Broadly based on the format of a listening test, the exam attempts to gauge practical proficiency in Japanese.

 Test times

-The test is held six times a year in January, March, May, July, September and November at sites throughout Japan, People's Republic of China, Republic of China (Taiwan), South Korea, Thailand, Mongolia, Vietnam, Nepal, Indonesia and Philippines.
+The test is held six times a year in January, March, May, July, September and November at sites throughout Japan, People's Republic of China, Republic of China (Taiwan), South Korea, Thailand, Mongolia, Vietnam, Myanmar, Nepal, Indonesia and Philippines.

 Format

 J-Test consists of three parts: